 Research

-Across the Federal Reserve System, there are many committed to the study and advancement of payments.
-Here you can find an assortment of payments-related research done by various Federal Reserve groups and the Board of Governors, grouped by relevant topics.
+Across the Federal Reserve System, there are many experts committed to the research and analysis of the payments ecosystem.
+Explore payments-related reports and studies below, grouped by topic and performed by various Federal Reserve groups and the Federal Reserve Board of Governors.

 Payments Efficiency